• Privacy Policy/Disclaimer

 Use Keebler Sandies Shortbread Cookies if you plan to make banana pudding 1 or 2 days early.

-bowl of banana pudding with sandies shortbread cookies
+A bowl of banana pudding made with shortbread cookies with a box of Sandies shortbread cookies in the background.

 Taste: Shortbread cookies had a distinct taste when they were layered in the pudding.
 I personally preferred the taste of vanilla wafers or butter cookies to the taste of shortbread cookies.